i-witness/heroku-server/README.md

 #### Server

 - Provide a website for the project containing all useful information (mission statement, contact details, privacy policy, etc).
-- Offer free download of the iOS Shortcut, after collection of (anonymous) demographic data from the user;
+- Offer free download of the iOS Shortcut, after collection of anonymous demographic data from the user;
-- Guide the user through installation of the shortcut, configuration of the user ID, and first activation.
+- Guide the user through installation of the shortcut, configuration of the user ID and SOS contacts, and first use.
-- Display an interactive map showing when and where the shortcut has been used, along with the (anonymous) demographic data of each user.
+- Display an interactive map showing when and where the shortcut has been used, along with the anonymous demographic data of each user.

 ## Technical description